The ICC Community Center, 432 Lafayette Street

 ICC’s after-school programs operate daily 3-6 pm.
 Students are picked up by staff at their respective schools or, in the case of Hawkins, transition smoothly within the building from the school day to the extended day.
 Both procedures – picking up and transitioning within the school – have been in operation for years; their success and smoothness are the product of good practices and solid relationships with school staff.
-As noted previously, the programs at our Community Center and Children’s Center accommodate school holidays and early dismissal.
+The program at our Community Center accommodates school holidays and early dismissal.

 The need in the Hawkins School neighborhood of 7,500 people is even more striking: a per capita income of $8,288 and 57% of adults having less than a High School diploma.
-More than 500 families live in low-income housing, many with intolerable conditions and plagued by gangs.
+More than 500 families live in low-income housing in need of improvements.

 ICC’s programs have been designed by staff, partners and stakeholders, including students and parents, to address children’s needs and create a sense of community.
 Providing a safe and connecting haven sets the stage for improved learning and academic achievement as well as stronger relationships, stronger self-esteem, and improved attitudes and behavior.
 Additionally, our Family Success Centers provide supportive wrap around social services to the children’s families that improve family stability and parenting practices.

 Activities are led by ICC staff who include college students, local artists, social workers, environmentalists and civic leaders, and community residents.
 They are positive role models and bring a passion as well as expertise for their particular work that is shared with students.
-Artists, such as Kevin Sampson, infuse the students with the inspiration to imagine beyond their little world as well as providing them with new technical skills.
-Environmentalists, such as Cynthia Mellon engage the students in neighborhood truck counting and air monitoring and Emily Turonis in community gardening and environmental justice education, bringing science, math, civics, and leadership to life in a holistic – and surreptitious – way.
+Artists infuse the students with the inspiration to imagine beyond their little world as well as providing them with new technical skills.
+Environmentalists engage the students in neighborhood truck counting and air monitoring and in community gardening and environmental justice education, bringing science, math, civics, and leadership to life in a holistic – and surreptitious – way.
 Likewise, in activities like playwriting, chess, and dance, students can grow in ways they do not initially even realize, but immensely enjoy.
 In all activities students learn to respect each other and work together in teams.